 Another great way to share your knowledge is to write blog posts on LinkedIn.
 With these long format posts, you can increase your reach and attract new people to your network.

-To sum up the answer to your question what is LinkedIn?
-I have to say, it’s a place you definitely should be if you want to position yourself for future career opportunities.
+The answer to your question what is LinkedIn?
+I have to say; it’s a place you definitely should be if you want to position yourself for future career opportunities.

 I’ve connected with a lot of great and generous people from all over the world.
-If it wasn’t for LinkedIn I wouldn’t have attracted most of the opportunities I’ve gotten to do keynotes, workshops, and many other exciting things.
+If it weren’t for LinkedIn, I wouldn’t have attracted most of the opportunities I’ve gotten to do keynotes, workshops, and many other exciting things.